Public key encryption with ease

 It's still not perfect and requires a lot more work to do.
 But it's a beginning.
 And we learn.
 Every day, from the feedback of our users.
 And we learn from this feedback.
 Every day.
 A lot.

 Public Key encryption done right is tricky.
 But it's doable.
 And absolutely worth it.
-We share our insights as we belive other App developers might be interested in our insights we found during the development of SecureBeam.
+We share our insights as we believe other App developers might be interested in our insights we found during the development of SecureBeam.

 But the best technical solution is worth nothing if the User interface is not intuitive.
 And it is not a do-it-once approach, you have to learn from your users continuously.